teknoir/teknoir.github.io/docs/avangard/troubleshooting.md

 **Create http tunnel to camera**
 1. Browse to [devices](https://console.teknoir.cloud/_/devices/)
 2. Choose namespace
-3. Click on edit the device (the pen icon)
+3. Click on the device name
 4. Enable tunneling, and if there is no camera tunnel already click `+ Add`, to add a camera tunnel
 5. Fill in:
-    * type: external
+    * type: external http
     * name: camera
-    * host: <IP to camera, default is 192.168.0.90>
+    * target: <IP to camera, default is 192.168.0.90>
     * port: 80

 **Open the camera webgui**